bc-discord/bc-discord.github.io/pages/balisong/maintenance/pivot_system/pivot_system.md

 - a [bushing lap](https://usaknifemaker.com/pivot-lap-basic-knifedogs-5-bushing-model.html) or [bushing buddy](https://www.squidindustries.co/products/bushing-buddy) to sand your bushings parallel to your flat surface and perpendicular (thickness length is at a right angle to the width of circle)

 There's a few tricks you can employ to get a tigher tune:
-- replacing steel washers with PB washers; softer metal washers will crimp more than steel
+- replacing steel washers with PB washers; softer-metal washers will crimp more than steel ones
 - replacing the pivot hardware with fine-pitch hardware; the denser threading gives a stronger clamping force